marcoaaz/phase_interpreter/README.md

   - Rewriting "Phase interpreter" in Python and enabling whole-slide imaging to match the capabilities of [Cube converter](https://github.com/marcoaaz/cube_converter), [Chemistry simplifier](https://github.com/marcoaaz/chemistry_simplifier), and [QuPath](https://qupath.github.io/)
 - I have not tried this software in Mac or Linux yet but it might be an easy fix

-## Citing Phase interpreter
+## Related papers

-- This software depends on open-source software components (in ongoing development) and scientific citations/feedback.
-The following research papers already have contributed to its evolution:
+This software depends on vibrant open-source software components and scientific citations/feedback.
+The following research papers already have contributed to its evolution directly or indirectly:

   - Acevedo Zamora, M. A., & Kamber, B. S. (2023).
 Petrographic Microscopy with Ray Tracing and Segmentation from Multi-Angle Polarisation Whole-Slide Images.
 Minerals, 13(2), 156. https://doi.org/10.3390/min13020156
   - Acevedo Zamora, M. A., Kamber, B. S., Jones, M. W. M., Schrank, C. E., Ryan, C. G., Howard, D. L., Paterson, D. J., Ubide, T., & Murphy, D. T. (2024).
 Tracking element-mineral associations with unsupervised learning and dimensionality reduction in chemical and optical image stacks of thin sections.
 Chemical Geology, 650, 121997. https://doi.org/10.1016/j.chemgeo.2024.121997
   - Acevedo Zamora, M. (2024).
 Petrographic microscopy of geologic textural patterns and element-mineral associations with novel image analysis methods [Thesis by publication, Queensland University of Technology].
 Brisbane. https://eprints.qut.edu.au/248815/